rwtodd/rwtodd.github.io/_posts/2020/2020-06-22-quasi-literate.md

 simple preprocessor to re-create the nested version for the compiler.
 In literate programming lore, this is called "*tangling*" the source.

-I may give this a try: call it "quasi-literate programming," where I forget about trying to make a typeset paper out of the code, and just use the tangling process to enable more flexible notation of the code.
+I may give this a try: call it "semi-literate programming," where I forget about trying to make a typeset paper out of the code, and just use the tangling process to enable more flexible notation of the code.